 Don’t worry – It’s okay if you have your period the day of your surgery or while you are in the hospital!
 This will not cause your surgery to be rescheduled.

 Most likely you won’t be allowed to wear a tampon while in surgery.
 Instead, you will be given a pad to wear.
-The nurse in the operating room will change your pad while you are sleeping if necessary.
+If needed, an operating room nurse will change your pad while you are sleeping.

 What if I’m still nervous on the day of my surgery?

 It’s completely normal to feel a bit nervous, but knowing what to expect will make you feel less afraid.
 Try not to worry too much.
-Your health care providers and nurses are there to answer any questions you have.
+Your doctors and nurses are there to answer any questions you have.
 They will take good care of you and keep you comfortable while you are in the hospital.
-If possible, try to talk with someone else who has had the same procedure that you’re going to have.
+If possible, try to talk with someone else who has had the same procedure.
 This may be a friend, relative, or someone your doctor or nurse arranges for you to talk to.